QingSuML/ChiTransformer/README.md

 https://user-images.githubusercontent.com/42019759/179184580-aa4ef919-2f0c-4a56-a5d9-a42ef990d8d8.mp4

 ### Changelog
-* [Aug 2022] Shared parameters between the master and reference vit towers to make the model lighter with improved a1.
+* [Aug 2022] Implementation:
+    - Lighter model: shared parameters between the master and reference vit towers.
+    - Replace the reprojection W in polarized attention with the rounting mask
+    - Hyperparameters for U in spectral decomposition changed due to different initialization method used.

 ### Setup